Limited Time Offer

 Quick note: This is educational info, not medical advice.
 Your prescriber and clinic will always be the final word for what’s safe for you.

 A super common question is: is Spravato ketamine?
 Sort of.
-Spravato is esketamine, which is one part (an “isomer”) of ketamine.
+Spravato is esketamine nasal spray, which is one part (an “isomer”) of ketamine.
 So if you’re wondering is Spravato the same as ketamine, the simple answer is: it’s related, but not identical.
 That’s why you’ll see people compare Spravato vs ketamine and talk about Spravato vs ketamine differences.

 In terms of Spravato drug class / Spravato drug classification, it’s generally described as an NMDA receptor antagonist with dissociative anesthetic properties.
 It is also a controlled substance, which is part of why access is tightly managed.